| |

 simply seek a companion they can go on walks

-with around the neighborhood.
+with around the neighborhood, not to mention

 It is for this